 Are dogs allowed in Lands End?

-Dogs are allowed at Lands End, but with some restrictions.
-Lands End is a headland and tourist attraction located in western Cornwall, England, and while dogs are welcome in the grounds, there are some areas where they may not be permitted.
+Dogs are allowed at Lands End but with some restrictions.
+Lands End is a headland and tourist attraction located in western Cornwall, England, and while dogs are welcome on the grounds, there are some areas where they may not be permitted.

 Typically, dogs are not allowed in the main visitor center or indoor attractions, such as shops and restaurants, for health and safety reasons.
 However, dogs are welcome in the outdoor areas, such as the cliff-top walks and trails, provided they are kept on a lead at all times.

-It is always advisable to check the latest information and rules regarding dogs at Lands End before your visit, as these may change from time to time.
-Additionally, it is important to be aware of the local wildlife and ensure that dogs do not cause any harm to the animals or their habitats.
+It is important to be aware of the local wildlife and ensure that dogs do not cause any harm to the animals or their habitats.

 Land’s End tourist information